Deepakreddy1510/3D-Mesh-Preprocessing/README.md

-# 3D-Mesh-Preprocessing

 # 3D Mesh Normalization and Quantization Analysis

-# Project Overview
+## Project Overview

-This project analyzes 3D mesh data to understand the effects of normalization and quantization on reconstruction quality.
+This project analyzes **3D mesh data** to understand the impact of different **normalization** and **quantization** methods on mesh reconstruction quality.

-I used two normalization methods — **Min–Max scaling** and **Unit-Sphere normalization** — and measure reconstruction error after quantization and dequantization.
+Two normalization approaches are implemented:

+- **Min–Max Scaling**
+- **Unit-Sphere Normalization**

-Each `.obj` mesh is processed automatically, and results are stored in separate folders with error plots and reconstructed meshes.
+Each `.obj` mesh file is processed automatically, and the pipeline measures reconstruction errors after quantization and dequantization.
+All results are saved into organized folders containing normalized meshes, reconstructed meshes, and error plots.

+---

+## Features

+- Automatic loading of all `.obj` meshes in the directory
+- Mesh normalization
+- Quantization and dequantization
+- Reconstruction error computation
+- Per-axis error visualization
+- Global MSE/MAE comparison plots
+- Clean folder structure for results

+---

-Running the Code
+## Running the Code

-Place all your .obj mesh files in the same directory as the .ipynb notebook or Python script.
+1. Place all your `.obj` files in the **same directory** as the Python script or Jupyter notebook.

-Run the notebook (or script) — it will:
+2. Run the script/notebook.
+3. The pipeline will automatically:

-Load each mesh automatically.
+   - Load each mesh

-Apply normalization, quantization, and reconstruction.

-Save:
+   - Apply normalization
+   - Quantize and dequantize
+   - Reconstruct the mesh
+   - Compute all error metrics

-Normalized and reconstructed meshes in respective folders.
+   - Save output plots and meshes

-Per-axis error plots (meshname_axis_error_plot.png).

-Create two global comparison plots:

-comparison_MSE_all_meshes.png

-comparison_MAE_all_meshes.png

-You can open the reconstructed meshes in Blender or MeshLab for visualization.
+---